- 1992 Judith Kolberg presentation about Chronic Disorganization at NAPO Conference (National Association of Professional Organizers)

 - 2003 March — NSGCD 501(c)(3) status was recognized by IRS

-The mission of the Institute for Challenging Disorganization is to benefit people affected by chronic disorganization.
-The NSGCD explores, develops and communicates information, organizing techniques and solutions to professional organizers, related professionals and the public.
+The mission of the Institute for Challenging Disorganization is to provide education, research and strategies to benefit people affected by chronic disorganization.

 - 2001 October — NSGCD offered its Level I and Level II certificates